Biography

 Arizona State University

-• MSc in Mechanical Engineering, May 2023
+• MSc, Mechanical Engineering, May 2023

 Arizona State University

-• BSc (Honors) in Mechanical Engineering, May 2019
+• BSc (Honors), Mechanical Engineering, May 2019

 Arizona State University